GSA/piv-guides/_engineering/02_ssh.md

 ## Configure a *nix Server

-{% include alert-info.html content = "Other configuration options are available, including Pluggable Authentication Modules (PAM) that look up your user accounts and authorization by using directories." %}
+{% include alert-info.html content = "The following SSH configurations are for illustration purposes only.
+You should verify the options available for your server *nix version.
+Other configuration options are available, including Pluggable Authentication Modules (PAM) that look up your user accounts and authorization by using directories." %}

 These steps are performed by a server administrator with root privileges to setup the user's account on the *nix server.
 They can be automated for your servers through centralized configuration management tools.
 You can push or remove authorized_keys from the servers.